-Generate leads by opening the gates to your content
+Generate leads by opening the gates to good content

 The majority of B2B content to generate leads is gated, meaning to get access to information, users must submit some of their personal details.
 But is this the best approach?
 Consider that once you’ve put the final touches on a white paper or a case study and you’re ready to unleash it on the world, putting it behind a gate could reduce its download rate by about 95 per cent.
 That might be fine if you already have a profile in your market, like IBM or Cisco.
 But what if you’re in the middle of rebranding or just starting to put yourself out there as an expert?
 Wouldn’t it be more important to create meaningful touchpoints and get the word out about your services or solutions to as many people as possible, rather than just lock it up and hope the downloads happen?